weenming/Intro_to_Comp_Phys/README.md

 # Intro_to_Comp_Phys
-Homeworks of Introduction to Computational Physics at Fudan, 2022 Fall
+HWs of the course Introduction to Computational Physics at Fudan, 2022 Fall